desktopofsamuel/portfolio/README.md

 ## License

-All rights reserved for my articles and personal portfolio `/content/blog` and `/content/work` folder.
-As well as all graphic asset in `/static` folder.
+All rights reserved for my articles, photos and portfolio `/content/blog`, `/content/photo` and `/content/work` folder.
+As well as all graphic assets in `/static` folder.
-Rest of the site are under the same license as [GatsbyJS](https://github.com/gatsbyjs/gatsby) MIT License.
+Rest of the site is under the same license as [GatsbyJS](https://github.com/gatsbyjs/gatsby) MIT License.

 ## Features
-- Multiple Post Type (Blog & Portfolio)
+- Multiple Post Types (Blog, Work & Photo)
 - Two taxonomies (Tags for Blog & Categories for Portfolio)
 - Social media support with refined SEO component setup